Is 3D really the future of television? Really? Really?

 Or forget the price and the glasses.
 3D is still a solution to a problem that doesn’t exist.
 The thrill of a Super Bowl touchdown is enhanced maybe 0.01% with 3D.
 The real pleasure in watching the game is the emotion, the rooting, the personalities, and the touchdown itself.
 The thrill is not (with apologies to NFL Films) seeing the ball spiraling past in slo-mo 3D as if it were disappearing over our heads into the spare bathroom.

-The notion of 3D as high-tech’s future reminds me of the CD-ROM era, when interactive storytelling was supposed to be the next big breakthrough. (“Choose your own ending!”)
-Penn Jillette told Wired something very perceptive then: “Two thousand years ago, I could tell you a story, and at any point during the story I could stop, and ask, ‘Now do you want the hero to be kidnapped, or not?’
+The notion of 3D as high-tech’s future reminds me of the CD-ROM era, when interactive storytelling was supposed to be the next big breakthrough.
+“Choose your own ending!”
+The magician Penn Jillette told Wired something very perceptive then: “Two thousand years ago, I could tell you a story, and at any point during the story I could stop, and ask, ‘Now do you want the hero to be kidnapped, or not?’
 But that would, of course, have ruined the story.”

 He’s right.
 Choosing your ending may sound swell, but it doesn’t really improve storytelling, and in fact it’s a misreading of what storytelling is all about.
 Same thing with 3D: it won’t make watching Mad Men any more fun.
 The added value is just not compelling enough to make it the next big thing.